 Mental Effects

-• Long-term marijuana use has been linked to mental illness in some people, such as:
+• Long-term cannabis use has been linked to mental illness in some people, such as:

 • temporary hallucinations